statisticsnorway/react-form-fields-library/README.md

 # react-form-fields-library
-React Form Fields Library is a React Component library consisting of different types of input and form fields.
+React Form Fields Library is a React Component library consisting of different types of form inputs and fields.
 Its primary purpose is to supplement [react-components-library](https://github.com/statisticsnorway/react-components-library).

 ### How it works